wp-plugins/twitter-image-host/readme.txt

 == Description ==

+*See also [Twitter Image Host 2](http://atastypixel.com/blog/wordpress/plugins/twitter-image-host-2/), which stores images as actual WordPress posts, for more easy customisation and management.
+It can be run at the same time as Twitter Image Host, for easy migration.*

 Keep your traffic in the family!
 Host Twitter images on your own site, with support for comments and trackbacks, image resizing and thumbnailing with Lightbox.